The Tebyan School of the Islamic Centre of England

 Methods of teaching, assessment and examinations

-The student is given weekly homework; their grades are evaluated according to their performance, participation during class as well as mock exams and other assessments.
+The students are given weekly homework; their grades are evaluated according to their performance, and participation during class as well as mock exams and other assessments.
 The teachers monitor the behaviour of the student together with the administration and parents to ensure their conformity with the ethical teachings they learn at school.

 Continuous evaluation of the curriculum